Marathon Training Motivation – 15 Ways To Stay On Track

 In other words, make the process of going for a run as automatic as possible.

-If you do your training runs after work, same story applies:
+If you do your training runs after work, the same story applies:

 Have your gear prepared and ready to go; remove any opportunities for procrastination or getting sidelined by something else.

-And cutting out booze can make you more motivated.
-Doing challenges like Dry January or Sober October help clear your head and give you more energy!
+And cutting out booze can make you even more motivated.
+Doing challenges like Dry January or Sober October help clear your head and give you more energy.

-Sometimes you need to cut all the life hacks out and just get your head down.
+ย Sometimes you need to cut all the life hacks out and just get your head down and go.

 As Joel LeMar, member of our Marathon Handbook community, puts it:

-One common problem when training for a marathon is run fatigue.
+One common problem when training for a marathon is fatigue.

 Your marathon training should involve a variety of running-based workouts.

-I always find introducing an interval training session into my training calendar revitalises my motivation, and my body.
+I always find introducing anย interval training sessionย into my training calendar revitalizes my motivation, and my body.

 You can also look to other ways to mix up your marathon training runs.

-Or using Strava, try and find some Strava segments near you, and see how you measure up!
+Using Strava, find segments near you, and see how you measure up, or search for new routes to explore that others have run.

 The very thought of going for a 15 or 18 mile run can seem pretty overwhelming, and not very appealing when you wake up on a Saturday morning, right?